orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_security_group.md

 page_title: "cloudavenue_edgegateway_security_group Resource - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
   The Security Group resource allows you to manage an security group in an Edge Gateway.
-Security Groups are groups of data center group networks to which distributed firewall rules apply.
-Grouping networks helps you to reduce the total number of distributed firewall rules to be created.
+Security Groups are groups of data center group networks to which firewall rules apply.
+Grouping networks helps you to reduce the total number of firewall rules to be created.
 ---

 # cloudavenue_edgegateway_security_group (Resource)

 The Security Group resource allows you to manage an security group in an Edge Gateway.
-Security Groups are groups of data center group networks to which distributed firewall rules apply.
-Grouping networks helps you to reduce the total number of distributed firewall rules to be created.
+Security Groups are groups of data center group networks to which firewall rules apply.
+Grouping networks helps you to reduce the total number of firewall rules to be created.

 ## Example Usage